 The following post sets out the broad structure and programs (the Operating System) of the Pocket Network DAO for contributors and new participants in the ecosystem.
 This post will be edited and updated to most accurately reflect the evolving DAO OS.

-The Pocket Network Foundation has articulated a Strategic thesis for the Pocket Network that builds on this DNA.
+The Pocket Network Foundation has articulated a strategy for Strategic thesis for the Pocket Network that builds on this DNA.

 This thesis articulates a set of big hairy audacious goals that we call the Ambitions:

 - Pocket’s V1 is he most success new protocol launch ever

 - Pocket has $1B of annual protocol revenue